matthewleach/enki-web/web/formatting-text-elements/small.md

 ---
 ## Content

-The HTML `<small>` element, often referred to as `fine print`, is used to change the font size of some text to one size smaler(from large to medium or medium to small, etc.), up to the smallest size the browsers allows.
+The HTML `<small>` element, often referred to as `fine print`, is used to change the font size of some text to one size smaller (from large to medium or medium to small, etc.), up to the smallest size the browsers allows.

-This element is used for adding short phrases or comments, short blocks of text, a copyright notice or other legal text.
+This element is used for adding short phrases or comments, short blocks of text, a copyright notice, or other legal text.

 Example:
 ```